esbenscriver/replicate-dupuy-galichon-qe-2022/README.md

 Dupuy and Galichon have made their Matlab code and dataset publicly available.
 However, we were unable to execute their code without making modifications.
 Therefore, we implemented their estimation procedure in Python, and our implementation is publicly available in this repository that also includes the dataset.

-Based on our estimation results, we find that the parameter estimates reported by Dupuy and Galichon cannot be fully reproduced.
+From our estimation results, we conclude that the parameter estimates reported by Dupuy and Galichon cannot be fully reproduced.
+Based on their own parameter estimates and the average earnings in their sample, they report a value of statistical life of $6.3 million (in 2017 US dollars).
+However, as their final dataset does not include information on earnings — only imputed hourly wages — we are unable to verify this calculation.

 ## Replication of descriptive statistics
 The dataset consists of a cross-sectional sample of 3,454 employed individuals from 2017.
 Below, we successfully replicate Table 1 from Dupuy and Galichon, which presents descriptive statistics.